 22. Scrooged (1988)

-Directed by Richard Donner, this updated version of the Classic Scrooge movie tells a story about a greedy man who was the president of an American television network.
-He had planned to cancel all Christmas programming on their channel, but he met three ghosts that shows him his life.
+This updated version of the Classic Scrooge movie tells a story about a greedy man who was the president of an American television network.

 23. The Santa Incident (2010)